cmvandrevala/more-than-equations/content/Computer Science/Labs/What Runs All Day But Has No Legs.md

 You are going to write a class which wraps the C++ time library and gives users an easy interface to create timers.
 When the programmer wants to use the `Timer` object to time 'something', they can call the `start(...)` method before the 'something' executes and then call the `stop(...)` method after the 'something' finishes.
 To determine how long the 'something' took, they can call the `elapsed(...)` method which will return the number of seconds that have elapsed.

-This problem is available courtey of {% cite jamesWhatRunsAll2022 %}.
+This problem is available courtey of Professor Jason James [@jamesWhatRunsAll2022].

 ## 🎯 Problem Statement

-Create a `Timer` object that allows a user to start a timer, stop a timer, and return the elapsed time.
+Create a `Timer` class that allows a user to start a timer, stop a timer, and return the elapsed time.

 ## ✅ Acceptance Criteria